“It’s been an ideal period for investors: A climate of fear is their best friend.”

 After going public in June of 2020, shares rocketed up 500%.
 Industry insiders talked about the company becoming the next Tesla.

 And while share prices were soaring, Nikola was also burning through cash.
-A billion dollars a year, to be precise.
+A billion dollars, to be precise.

-Once all this came to light, investors realized the company would need to raise more capital to get things moving.
+Once all this came to light, investors realized the company would need to raise more capital.
 Nikola’s shares tanked soon after.

-Shares are now down over 95% from their high, worth less than $3.
+Shares are now down over 95% from their high.
+And they’re not even worth $3.

-If you haven’t guessed it yet, the one critical component for small-cap success: revenue.
+If you haven’t guessed it yet, the one critical component for small-cap success: money.